AnderUstarroz/sol-cerberus-website/docs/index.md

 - **Wallet:** Grant access to specific Wallet.
 - **NFT:** Grant access to owners of specific NFTs.
-- **NFT collection:** Grant access to owners of NFTs which belongs to specific collections.
+- **NFT collection:** Grant access to owners of NFTs which belong to specific collections.

 ## How does it work?
 Sol Cerberus provides [Rust] and [NPM] packages to easily integrate a powerful [RBAC] system into your [Solana Anchor programs] and frontends.